seanwo/how-to/pinas/pinas.md

 ```
 Set the root password and set the sshd configuration parameter ```PermitRootLogin``` to ```no```.

-Hopefully, you can now access OMV on http://pinas.

 ### Install hd-idle

 Many older drivers can not be set to spin down on a timer with hdparm so the solution is keep the spindown disabled in OMV and use hd-idle to spin your drive down while not in use.
 If you are setting up an active RAID, you don't want to do this but I plan on using SnapRAID and I want my drives spun down as much as possible to keep the noise levels low.